heltonbernardo/heltonbernardo/README.md

 ![mpa_behavior_svg](https://github.com/heltonbernardo/heltonbernardo/assets/161172047/be9cf3eb-a954-4db1-867c-191465fd2a5b)

-- 👀 I’m love reaseach and I have written python code scripts on the context base-study.
+### 👀 I love to write python code scripts on the context base-study.
 - 🌱 I’m currently on Machine Learning Tools for use in my antennas, RF devices and another methods.
 - 📫 Reach me: helton.bernardo@unesp.br